mlflow/mlflow/docs/source/deployment/index.rst

     </section>

-MLflow also supports additional custom targets through community-supported plugins.
+MLflow also supports additional custom targets such as Redis AI, Torch Serve, and Oracle Cloud Infrastructure (OCI), through community-supported plugins.
 For more information, please see `Deployment Plugins <../plugins.html#deployment-plugins>`_.

 API References